Orofacial Myofunctional Disorder

 - Thumb sucking

-- Restriction of the nasal airway due to enlarged tonsils or adenoids, a deviated septum, or allergy
+- Restriction of the nasal airway due to enlarged tonsils or adenoids, a deviated septum, or allergies

 - Tethered oral tissue such as a tongue tie or lip tie